 Brilliant, inspiring (and short!) video by Daniel Sax using Ira Glass's description of what to do when you feel like your work is not that good.

 Lisa Congdon did a beautiful job lettering this quote from Sister Corita Scott Kent about making art.
-(We're so excited that Lisa will be speaking at the SAQA conference in San Jose!)

 |Art Quilt Collage: A Creative Journey in Fabric, Paint and Stitch